nrv-framework/NRV/docs/tutorials/5_first_optimization.rst

     * To speed up the simulations done later, in the optimization, the footprints of the electrode on the axon are computed with `get_electrodes_footprints_on_axon` method and save with the context.

-Once generated, the axon and its extracellular context can be saved in a `.json` file with using NRV `save` methods (XXX).
+Once generated, the axon and its extracellular context can be saved in a `.json` file with using NRV :doc:`save methods<../usersguide>` .
 This file will be loaded by the `cost_function` every time it will be called for the optimization.